filippocorradino/advent_of_code_2021/README.md

 * Simple and readable code, as pythonic as I can make it
 * Readability and versatility over efficiency
 * No dependencies outside standard library
-* Finish AoC 2021 before AoC 2022 (each Day of 2021 before the corresponding Day of 2022)